nvim-lualine/lualine.nvim/README.md

                    --   need.
 E.g. tabnr if used with tabs. on_click = nil, -- takes a function that is called when component is clicked with mouse.
                    -- the function receives several arguments
-                   -- - number of clicks incase of multiple clicks -- - mouse button used (l(left)/r(right)/m(middle)/...)
+                   -- - number of clicks in case of multiple clicks -- - mouse button used (l(left)/r(right)/m(middle)/...)
                    -- - modifiers pressed (s(shift)/c(ctrl)/a(alt)/m(meta)...)
     }